Local authorities swaps litigation: Reaction

 The banks were reported to be "furious" and referred to the decision as "incomprehensible".
 The written evidence later submitted by the Bank of England to the Treasury and Civil Service Committee about the affair noted (at paragraph 3.4) that it "has caused considerable damage to the reputation of the City of London among counterparties who entered into swap transactions with local authorities in good faith during the period."
 Most local authorities had mixed views; although many were exculpated from potential liabilities, they also faced the prospect of long and expensive litigation unwinding the swaps.
-Furthermore, they were now shut out of the swaps market completely, regardless how prudent they had been.
+Furthermore, they were now shut out of the swaps market completely, regardless of how prudent they had been.
 The Audit Commission mostly felt relief and vindication.
 The council members at Hammersmith and Fulham were unsure how to react; they wanted to take credit for striking a blow against financial capitalism, but this was at odds with the evidence that they had been oblivious to what their finance department had been doing.

 The banks made a brief but concerted effort to have retrospective legislation passed validating the swaps, but were "robustly" rebuffed by the Chancellor of the Exchequer, Norman Lamont.
 The government was reported to have a sense of frustration that despite trying to close loopholes in relation to financing of local authorities, the banks had kept working around them and had subsequently received their comeuppance.